paillave/Etl.Net/README.md

 > [!WARNING]
 > This library is still under development, don't use it on production environment yet as its api structure is subject for changes.
+> The documentation is being written with a large set of unit tests

 The first alpha release is expected once it starts to be a decent candidate to replace SSIS for common use cases.